outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - so that the system can do other operations than just 'make a prediction of a variable interaction function', like:
         - predicting updates to their prediction function
-          - by understanding that the differences in data sets & prediction functions follow patterns with varying success, and that ml is a pattern-identification tool, ml can be applied to predict how a particular algorithm will create a prediction function from a data set, given patterns of differences between inputs/outputs of a particular algorithm/parameters/network applied to a data set, and given how ml is applied in similar cases like with complex data sets of many variables that vary on subtle differences that humans are often unable to identify, or on understanding that humans havent built in that domain yet
+          - by understanding that the differences in data sets & prediction functions follow patterns with varying success, and that ml is a pattern-identification tool (creating an 'intent' or 'input/output' or 'structural' match between the problem structure & a solution to resolve it), ml can be applied to predict how a particular algorithm will create a prediction function from a data set, given patterns of differences between inputs/outputs of a particular algorithm/parameters/network applied to a data set, and given how ml is applied in similar cases like with complex data sets of many variables that vary on subtle differences that humans are often unable to identify, or on understanding that humans havent built in that domain yet
           - by understanding that the types of problems humans find difficult is likely to mimic the meaning & understanding & other interface components of other systems, ml can be applied to check for patterns of those structures first as an initial filter
         - predicting error types & costs of a solution
           - understanding can generate error types of a prediction function like specificity, and these error types can be integrated into a solution with more certainty sources & types built in